Bs0Dd/OpenCompSoft/NyaDraw/README.md

 | ------ | ------ | ------ |
 | *string* | path | Path to the picture to be loaded |

 Loads a OCIF picture at the specified path and returns it as a table for, for example, drawing through engine.**drawImage**(...).
-Supports OCIF5, OCIF6 and OCIF7 formats.
+Supports OCIF5-8 formats.

 ### Rendering methods